orange-cloudfoundry/cf-security-entitlement/README.md

 # cf-security-entitlement

-Add an entitlement mechanism similar to [isolation segment](https://docs.cloudfoundry.org/adminguide/isolation-segments.html#relationships) on Cloud Foundry.
+#Add an entitlement mechanism similar to [isolation segment](https://docs.cloudfoundry.org/adminguide/isolation-segments.html#relationships) on Cloud Foundry.

-This is providing entitlement on security group which permit to a cloud foundry admin to authorize an org manager to place security groups (previously allowed by an admin) himself on space.
+This is service allow an org manager to view all the security groups in cloud foundry and permits him to place security groups himself on space.

 This project has 3 parts:
-- **server**: api which enable entitlement and security groups placement for org manager.
-**Must be deployed beside cc api through the bosh release https://github.com/orange-cloudfoundry/cf-security-entitlement-boshrelease**
+- **server**: api which enable security groups placement for org manager **Must be deployed beside cc api through the bosh release https://github.com/orange-cloudfoundry/cf-security-entitlement-boshrelease**
 - **cli plugin**: A Cloud Foundry cli plugin which add commands for this api
-- **terraform provider**: A [terraform](http://terraform.io/) provider which use api to entitle security groups and which can be combined with [cloud foundry provider](https://github.com/cloudfoundry-community/terraform-provider-cf) **NOW ON ITS OWN REPO AT https://github.com/orange-cloudfoundry/terraform-provider-cfsecurity**
+- **terraform provider**: A [terraform](http://terraform.io/) provider which use api to place security groups and which can be combined with [cloud foundry provider](https://github.com/cloudfoundry-community/terraform-provider-cf) **NOW ON ITS OWN REPO AT https://github.com/orange-cloudfoundry/terraform-provider-cfsecurity**

 ## Server